kobomarun/familychat/IOS-INSTALL-GUIDE.md

 - ✅ Update to **iOS 16.4** or later
 - ✅ The website must be fully loaded
 - ✅ Try refreshing the page (pull down)

+### Notification permission didn't appear
+- ✅ You must open the app from the **home screen icon** (not Safari)
+- ✅ Look for the **yellow banner** at the top saying "Enable Notifications"
+- ✅ Click the **"Enable"** button in the banner
+- ✅ If no banner appears, look for the yellow **"🔔 Enable Alerts"** button next to your name
+- ✅ iOS blocks automatic permission requests - you must click a button

 ### Notifications aren't working
 - ✅ Did you install from the **home screen icon**? (not Safari)